 We went in and Sonographer started to look at you, but you were not co-operating.
 She kept trying to see all the bits of you she needed to.
 After giving it a good go asked me to get up and move around a little to get you to move.
 I walked up and down, then laid back down so she could continue to look at you.
 Once she was happy you were growing normally, she asked us if we know if you’re a boy or a girl, we said no but we would like to.
 She said that from what she can see, she thinks you are a boy!
 Although we didn’t care what gender you were, as long as you were healthy.

 Now we have hit 20 weeks, my next scan will be at 24 weeks and this made me a bit nervous.
 You are always on my mind, I love you so much.
-All I want for you was for you to flourish, be happy and know your loved
+All I want for you was for you to flourish, be happy and know you are loved

 Daddy and I went to Sainsbury’s and seen a little top that said Daddy + Me = Trouble, Daddy really wanted to get it.
 I was scared to jinx things, but we ended up buying it.